blacklucius101/Tester/README.md

             - resistance zone only highlights counter-cross candles associated with the active bearish lock (ie. resistance counter-cross from bullish push, (bearish) counter-cross).
 Valid counter-cross candle at the resistance zone resets (bearish) BOS/MSS state to NOT_TRIGGERED.
         - CONFIRMED (bearish) MSS halves bullish expansion threshold.
 If at the time of confirmation (bullish) total_expansion >= 12000 points, then instead of a solid vertical magenta line, we trigger bullish lock and plot the associated lime dotted vertical line.
 Otherwise we have to wait for price to form a HH expansion that triggers the halved threshold, (bullish) total_expansion + current_temp >= 12000 points.
 Bullish lock immediately resets (bearish) BOS/MSS state to NOT_TRIGGERED, and (bearish) total_contraction to 0.
         - CONFIRMED (bearish) MSS is not affected by the formation of HL2/LL3, provided price didn't close within the resistance zone.

+---

+# Phase 7: Review and Testing

+## Preliminary Error Report
+`Prototype_Custom_Indicator.mq5` is the working indicator up to phase 4.
+`Final_Custom_Indicator.mq5` is the partially working indicator up to phase 6.
+Partially working because during testing, semafors stop evolving higher/lower with price once a red/lime vertical threshold line is triggered.
+The semafor remains anchored to its triggering candle even after that candle stops being the highest high/ lowest low of that particular period.